 On the trail to Mouse’s Tank

 Valley of Fire located 55 miles from Las Vegas it spans more than 37,000 acres.
 Nevada’s first state park, composed of stunning red sandstone formations and a wealth of Indian artifacts and petroglyphs.
 A vistors’ center provides information on the park’s history and geology.
 The Lost City Museum is located nearby.
 Valley of Fire Vistor Center: (702) 397-2088.

 Click to view hi-res photo 360: Red Rock Canyon

 Red Rock National Conservation Area

 To observe the true beauty of the high desert you should make the trip to Red Rock National Conservation Area.
 Head west on Charleston Boulevard about 16 miles from Las Vegas.
 The Bureau of Land Management operates a visitors’ center where they exhibit plant, animal and desert life.
-Don’t miss the drive around the 13 mile scenic loop (toll booth) as it winds through the colorful red rocks, joshua trees and the unusually beautiful desert scenery.
+Don’t miss the drive around the 13 mile scenic loop (toll booth payment required) as it winds through the colorful red rocks, Joshua trees and the unusually beautiful desert scenery.